MIT-Emerging-Talent/2024-group-03-cdsp/1_problem_identification/research_question.md

 With the development and growing of popularity of different AI tolls our team decided to explore possible impact on the mental health.
-We researched different conditions and found that people with high level of internet usage can have a higher rist of depression, so we decided to deep into this condition and research possible risks of depression development.
+We researched different conditions and found that people with high level of internet usage can have a higher risk of depression, so we decided to deep into this condition and research possible risks of depression development.

 ## Research questions